beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

 >
 > _"Practice!"_

-You should absolutely do all of these.
+Zeus says, "**This book assumes you complete all of the exercises!**" and when Zeus speaks, people really should listen.

 I know, I know.
 You get to the exercises part of a book and you just skip ahead.
 I mean, it's not like I'm _grading_ you or anything.

 But there's only one way to get to be a better dev: practice and repetition.
 Going through this book without doing the exercises is like training for a marathon by reading about how to run.
 It's simply not going to get you there on its own.

-Also, **resist the urge to look at the solution until you've solved it!** Give yourself a time limit.
+**Resist the urge to look at the solution until you've solved it!** Give yourself a time limit.
 "If I haven't solved this in 20 minutes, I can look at the solution."
 That 20 minutes isn't wasted---it's invaluable problem solving practice time.
 During that time, you're building a scaffold in your brain that can _hold_ the solution once you see it.

 If you just skip straight to the solution, look at it, and say, "Yup, makes sense, I got it," you're missing out on all that benefit.